 Odin, a god curious about everything and thirsty for knowledge: he sought to become omniscient by assimilating all the knowledge and wisdom of the world, then for a simple sip at the source of wisdom; he accepts to lose one of his eyes by offering it to the giant Mimir in exchange for a drink from the well that contained the sacred water of fate and that commanded happiness or misfortune of men (Mimir's well) that was under the root of the tree of the world (or the tree of knowledge) Yggdrasil that extended to the "Jotunheim", the land of the ice giants.

-He hung himself from the trunk of the Yggdrasil tree, without eating or drinking, with his body pierced by an arrow (or by his Gungnir spear) which implanted him himself in his body; after nine days and nine nights suspended from the tree like a corpse, he fell while squeezing in his hands, the runes and their secrets of knowledge.
-By possessing the runes (the characters of the ancient alphabet of the Germanic and Scandinavian peoples), he possesses writing and becomes the wisest and most educated of the gods, able to master magic and explore the secrets of the universe.
+By possessing the runes (the characters of the ancient alphabet of the Germanic and Scandinavian peoples), he gained the ability to write and became the wisest and most educated of the gods, able to master magic and explore the secrets of the universe.

 The name "Yggdrasil" refers to this episode of Odin's biography, because "Ygg" is another name of Odin; and "Drasil" means horse, therefore, Yggdrasil means (Odin's Horse).

 A fierce fighter on the battlefield, and with his ability to metamorphose and divert his enemies, blind them, deafen them and destroy their weapons.
 He was assisted for this task by two formidable wolves "Geri or Gjere" and "Freki or Freke".